matthewpalmer/products/README.md

-projects
+products
 ========

-This is a list of my projects.
-Please see https://github.com/matthewpalmer/ also.
+This is a list of my products.
+Please see https://github.com/matthewpalmer/ for open source projects.

 iOS
 ===